Best Places to Visit in Gangotri

 Gangotri Temple

-This beautiful temple in Gangotri is built from marble, it is 20 feet high and is around 300 years old.
-The temple is located at a high stone base and is dedicated to the River Ganga.
-This journey is an important part of the Char Dham Yatra.
+This beautiful temple in Gangotri is built from marble.
+It is 20 feet high and is located at a high stone base, and is dedicated to the River Ganga.
+According to local belief, no Char Dham Yatra is said to be complete if you miss visiting this holy shrine.

 This ancient temple, dedicated to Goddess Ganga, was built in the 18th century by Amar Singh Thapa, a respected Gurkha commander.
-Visitors should take part in the temple’s Aarti and experience the peaceful Ganga Aarti.
-This place is surrounded by deep forest, beautiful rivers, and Himalayan mountains.
+Visitors should take part in the temple’s Aarti and experience the soul-soothing Ganga Aarti.
+Dense forest, beautiful rivers, and the Himalayan mountains surround this place.

 Timings- 6.15 AM to 2 PM and 3 PM to 9.30 PM